Our editors pick the products and services we write about. When you buy through our links, we may get a commission. Learn more.

 - 730-watt lightbulbs come with adjustable bulb strength

-We got our hands on the Spider Farmer SE7000 730W Commercial LED Grow Light, and it really stood out, especially for small-space vertical farms.
-Though it’s big in size, it fits compact setups and still maximizes yield.
+We got our hands on the Spider Farmer SE7000 730W, and it surprised us, especially for small-space vertical farms.
+It’s a large fixture, but it fits compact setups well and consistently pushes yields higher.

 Specs: